The wait to find out if you’re pregnant can be agonizing. So, let’s get into it ‒ how soon after unprotected sex can I test for pregnancy?

-If you take a pregnancy test too early, there’s a chance that you could get a false negative because the hCG levels in your body haven’t had enough chance to build up.
+If you take a pregnancy test too early, there’s a chance that you could get a false negative, because the hCG levels in your body haven’t had enough chance to build up.

 Interestingly, before today’s sensitive pregnancy tests were invented, many women had miscarriages without even realizing they were pregnant.

-Is 7 days after conception too early to test?
+Is 7 days too early to test?

 The short answer is yes.